Lake Superior State Lakers men's ice hockey: Continued success under Jackson

-Post-championship era
+Modern era

 Lake Superior returned to a cool period after Jackson left the program.
-After five lacklustre seasons under Scott Borek, Frank Anzalone returned to the program in 2001 but hopes that the program would be turned around to its former glory faded after four seasons where the Lakers failed to reach the 10-win mark.
+After five lackluster seasons under head coach Scott Borek, Frank Anzalone returned to the program in 2001, but hopes that the program would be turned around to its former glory faded after four seasons where the Lakers failed to reach the 10-win mark.
 Former Laker Jim Roque became coach in 2005 and, in his second season, led the Lakers to the team's first 20-win season since 1996.
-However, in 2014, after obtaining only three winning seasons in nine years, Roque was let go.

-In 2010 the university announced a $5 million project to renovate and expand the James Norris Center, the athletic and recreational facility that houses the Taffy Abel Arena.
-The renovations will include expansion of areas around the LSSU Hockey locker room.
-With expanded coaches offices and spaces, a training room, equipment room, and athletic training offices.
+In 2010 the university announced a $5 million project to renovate and expand the James Norris Center, the athletic and recreational facility that houses Taffy Abel Arena.
+The renovations included expansion of areas around the LSSU hockey locker room, with expanded coaches offices and spaces, a training room, equipment room, and athletic training offices.

-In the summer of 2011, the Big Ten Conference announced intentions to begin sponsoring men's ice hockey in 2013, followed by Miami (OH) announcing the formation of the National Collegiate Hockey Conference for 2013 with and five other schools breaking from the WCHA.
-The realignment continued on July 20, 2011, when Northern Michigan was approved for membership in the WCHA beginning with the 2013-2014 season.
-On August 23, 2011 members of the WCHA and CCHA met in Chicago, Illinois in reaction to the 2011 college hockey realignment.
-The WCHA then sent invitations to the five remaining CCHA schools.
-The Lakers quickly accepted their invitation to join the conference for the 2013-14 season, followed by several other CCHA members.
+In the summer of 2011, the Big Ten Conference announced intentions to begin sponsoring men's ice hockey in 2013, leading to the creation of the NCHC and a large re-alignment within college hockey.
+With numerous WCHA and CCHA members leaving for the NCHC, the CCHA collapsed and the WCHA sent invitations to the five remaining CCHA schools.
+The Lakers quickly accepted their invitation to join the WCHA for the 2013–14 season.